-- Sec.
-2 (a) Except as otherwise provided, a school child may not be required to undergo any testing, examination, immunization, or treatment required under this chapter when the child's parent objects on religious grounds.
-A religious objection does not exempt a child from any testing, examination, immunization, or treatment required under this chapter unless the objection is: - (1) made in writing, - (2) signed by the child's parent; and - (3) delivered to the child's teacher or to the individual who might order a test, an exam, an immunization, or a treatment absent the objection.
+Sec.
+2 (a) Except as otherwise provided, a school child may not be required to undergo any testing, examination, objection does not exempt a child from any testing, examination, immunization, or treatment required under this chapter unless the objection is:

+A religious

+- (1) made in writing,

+- (2) signed by the child's parent; and

+- (3) delivered to the child's teacher or to the individual who might order a test, an exam, an immunization, or a treatment

+absent the objection.

 The written document, signed by the parent, must state that the objection to immunization is based on religious grounds.

 There are no requirements that the statements must be from the pastor of a church, appear on church letterhead, or provide proof that they are members of a religious organization.
-The Indiana State Department of Health policy requires that the written statement be verified by the parent each year.
+The Indiana State Department of Health policy requires that the written statement is verified by the parent each year.